Approximate Bayesian Computation via Classification: Introduction

-Implicit in the deployment of many Bayesian methods is the assumption that the likelihood function can be numerically evaluated.
-More often than not, however, modern statistical models are prescribed by intractable likelihoods or are defined through an underlying generating mechanism.
+prescribed by the likelihood $p_\theta^{(n)}(\X)$ and the prior density $\pi(\theta)$.
+We are particularly interested in simulator-based models whose the likelihood function cannot be directly expressed/evaluated (such as discretely observed diffusions \citep{sorensen2004parametric} or generative models) but can be sampled from.

+Simulator-based models are often called implicit models because the the likelihood function $p_\theta$ cannot be numerically evaluated \citep{diggle1984monte}.
 Fortunately, it may still be possible to simulate synthetic datasets from the model.
 The ability to simulate from the likelihood has opened up new opportunities for simulating from the posterior.
 For example, Approximate Bayesian Computation (ABC) \citep{pritchard1999population, beaumont2002approximate} emerged as a default likelihood-free Bayesian inferential tool.
 It is an accept/reject posterior sampling mechanism which obviates likelihood evaluations.
 Each iteration proceeds by (1) simulating prior parameter guesses and fake data from the likelihood, and then (2) accepting those parameter values whose fake data were close to the observed data.
 A big challenge with ABC has been gauging the similitude between observed and fake data.